 Maidenhair ferns are forest dwellers in origin and need protection from strong sunlight.
 Indoors, provide indirect, bright light rather than the shade they prefer outside.
-An north window or at a short distance from an eastern or western window is usually successful.
+A north window or at a short distance from an eastern or western window is usually successful.

 Water moderately, making the soil damp but not wet, and checking back after 15 minutes to remove any water sitting in the plant's run-off dish.
 When the plant is in active growth, allow the soil to dry at a depth of one inch between waterings.
-Mist the plant weekly or provide a wet pebble tray for optimal humidity, particularly if temperatures rise.

 Typical home temperatures, in the 60 to 70°F. range, are fine.
 Do not let the temperature fall below 50°F.

-Repot in early spring only after roots appear out of the top of the soil, approximately every two years.
+Re-pot in early spring only after roots appear out of the top of the soil, approximately every two years.
 Retention of moisture, slight acidity, as well as good drainage are essential, so use a soil-based mixture with added peat and sharp sand.
 If your plant has been potted in a peat mixture, additional feeding is required.
 Do not bury the rhizomes when you re-pot.

 Feed every two to four weeks, with a standard houseplant fertilizer, from March through September.
 If the fern is planted in a mixture of soil and peat, once a month is adequate.
 A peat-based potting mixture increases the feeding frequency required to every two weeks.